 Realizing his true calling was Radiology, Dr. Marshall then completed 4 years of Diagnostic Radiology residency at UCSF, Fresno becoming Chief Resident and obtaining board certification in 2001.
 Further training ensued at Emory University in Atlanta, Georgia with subsequent board certification in Vascular and Interventional Radiology in 2002.
 Dr. Marshall practiced Diagnostic, Vascular and Interventional Radiology first in Hawaii and then in Iowa for 12 years.

-Dr. Marshall is Medical Director of Radiology at San Joaquin General Hospital.
+Dr. Marshall is Medical Director of Radiology at Dameron Hospital.

 Dr. Keith Kwok joined Rads, Inc. in 2013 after completing a Neuroradiology Fellowship at USC/LAC Medical Center in Los Angeles, California.

 Dr. Kwok was born in Hong Kong and is a native of Bellevue, Washington.
 He graduated with Magna Cum Laude from the University of Washington earning a Bachelor Degree in Biochemistry.
 He later spent two years at a Howard Hughes Medical Institute neuroscience lab as a research technologist.
 He attended Medical School at George Washington University School of Medicine in Washington, DC.
 After earning his MD in 2004, he finished his internship in general surgery at University of California at Davis Medical Center.
 Dr. Kwok subsequently completed his Radiology Residency at Monmouth Medical Center in Long Branch, New Jersey in 2012.

 Throughout his education and medical training, Dr. Kwok has published and presented extensively at national meetings in radiology and neurosurgery.
 He was co-editor and co-author in the Textbook of Neuro-oncology.